 -Sun Tzu, The Art of War

-Many specialists ask how they can create an ideal cyber security defence.
+Many specialists ask how they can create an ideal cybersecurity defense.

 What is the weakest link in an application’s security?

-If you answered A or B, then you are a nerd!
+If you answered 1 or 2, then you are a nerd!

-If you answered C, then you have watched too many Star Wars films!
+If you answered 3, then you have watched too many Star Wars films!

-If you answered D, then you are correct!
+If you answered 4, then you are correct!

 In future articles, we will go over several systems and tactics.
 You can find a brief overview of these below.

-- Deterrence – Deterrence focuses on making potential adversaries think twice about attacking, forcing them to consider the costs of doing so, as well as the consequences that might come from a counterattack.
+Deterrence – Deterrence focuses on making potential adversaries think twice about attacking, forcing them to consider the costs of doing so, as well as additional consequences that might come from a counterattack.

 There are two main principles of deterrence.

-- Detection – It usually takes organisations up to 6 months to detect a breach and years to assess the financial or reputational damage from attacks.
+Detection – It usually takes organizations up to 6 months to detect a breach and years to assess the financial or reputational damage.
 Sometimes it can have a viral effect and result in having to replace the entire infrastructure.

-- Honeypots – Rather than spending a tonne of effort on securing your infrastructure, you have to think like a hacker.
+Honeypots – Rather than spending a ton of effort on securing your infrastructure, you have to think like a hacker.
 You need to understand where you would target first and where the weak points are.
-Understand the access points of your organisation that have the lowest priority or are not connected to vital information.
-Expose them as backdoors, put in honeypots and start detecting your enemy’s activity.
+Understand the access points of your organization that have the lowest priority or are not connected to vital information.
+Expose them as backdoors, put in honeypots, and start detecting your enemy’s activity.

 “Appear weak when you are strong, and strong when you are weak.”